35 East Wacker

 35 East Wacker, also known as the Jewelers' Building, is a 40-story 523 ft historic building in the Loop community area of Chicago, Illinois, United States, located at the intersection of Wabash Avenue and East Wacker Drive, facing the Chicago River.
 It was built from 1925 to 1927, and was co-designed by Joachim Giæver and Frederick P. Dinkelberg.
 At the time of its completion in 1927, it was the tallest building in the world outside New York City.
 Formerly the Pure Oil Building and North American Life Insurance Building, 35 East Wacker was listed in 1978 as a contributing property to the Michigan–Wacker Historic District on the National Register of Historic Places, and was designated a Chicago Landmark on February 9, 1994.

+For its first 14 years, the building had a car lift that served the first 23 floors, later converted to office space.
+There was no access between the offices and the parking garage, except at the Lower Wacker Drive level, where drivers would leave their cars with an attendant.